 We had our own rooms and left our cases there to explore the Souq at night and find somewhere for dinner.
 I had received mixed reports of Marrakech Souq from different people; from those who loved it’s vibrant atmosphere to those who described it as a stinking, squalid tourist trap.
 With the sun gone and darkness descended, it was cold.
 Very cold.
 Surely single figures.
 I was glad of my coat.

-I found the main square to be an odd place, peculiar in that there was no light, except that from ad-hoc stalls set up, it seemed, quite randomly, and groups sitting around playing music, performing tricks and showing off their snakes and monkeys, ready to insist on money from you as soon as you did as much as look in their direction.
+Jemaa el-Fnaa is the main square, surrounded by the lanes and tunnels of the various souqs.
+Its name translates as ‘The Mosque of ruins’ and its one of Marrakesh’s biggest tourist attractions.
+I found it to be a rather strange place, peculiar in that there was no light, except that from ad-hoc stalls set up, it seemed, quite randomly.
+There were informal groups sitting around playing music, performing tricks and showing off their snakes and monkeys, ready to insist on money from you as soon as you did as much as look in their direction.

 In my naivety, I made the classic mistake of taking a quick photo of some guys playing music together, when one of them immediately demanded a donation.
-Moving on, we walked into the tiny lanes of the souq, where I found much the same fayre as sold in Souq Waqif in Doha; trinkets made in China and India, alongside more genuine locally made baskets and leather goods, especially handbags and Moroccan slippers.
+Moving on, we walked into the tiny lanes of the souq, where I found much the same fayre as sold in Souq Waqif in Doha; trinkets made in China and India, alongside more genuine, locally made, baskets and leather goods such as handbags and Moroccan slippers.

 I sat beside him and within seconds was presented with a bowl full of L’escargot…. boiled snails with butter and herbs.
 There were half a dozen stalls lined up together and the air was heavy with the buttery fumes from the vats of steaming gastropods, around which sat eagre customers chowing down on the rubbery little fellas.
 I was a L’escargot virgin and always keen to experience something new, so I dived in with my toothpick and soon had a pile of discarded shells to show for my efforts.